There is a long-standing debate among predator fishing anglers from all over the world. Are live baits better than dead baits?

 This is a very controversial question, as almost every angler out there has a live bait preference that he will swear his life on.
 One will say nothing beats a live chub, while another will bet on fishing with a live roach.

-However, there are three important tips that will help you with choosing the right live bait.
+However, three important tips will help you choose the right live bait.

 1. The most important rule of live bait fishing is – never to use a live fish from another water.

 Introducing other fish species in the water body, especially open water, is illegal in many locations.
-A lot of waters have been seriously compromised due to the invasion of crucian carp, which have mistakenly been released into the water because of anglers’ live bait escaping or coming off the hook.
+Many waters have been seriously compromised due to the invasion of crucian carp, which have mistakenly been released into the water because of anglers’ live bait escaping or coming off the hook.

 There is also a risk of KHV disease (Koi Herpes Virus) spreading between lakes.

 2. Adjust your bait to the expected fish species.
 If you are fishing for perch, a small bleak or roach measuring 5-10 cm is a great choice.
 For zander, a 10 cm bleak is a perfect solution.
-But for pike, especially if you are after a big one, size is everything!
-Larger bait will bring bigger fish and a 200 g roach is just about right for targeting the bigger pike.
+But size is everything for a pike, especially if you are after a big one!
+Larger bait will bring bigger fish; a 200 g roach is just about right for targeting the bigger pike.
 Otherwise, you will spend your time on too many smaller pike.

 3. Predator fish species prefer shiny fish, such as chub, roach, rudd, skimmer or bleak.
-These fish will make a lot of flashes in the water while trying to escape the hook and a combination of shine and vibration is a perfect trigger for getting a strike.
-Using a fish like a perch is to be used only if there is no other option available!
+These fish will make a lot of flashes in the water while trying to escape the hook, and a combination of shine and vibration is a perfect trigger for getting a strike.
+A fish like a perch is to be used only if no other option is available!

 Dead Bait Fishing